 Husband of woman who died inside Jasper's restroom speaks out

-LARGO, Md. - "That was my soul mate, my life partner, my best friend, my lover," Craig Winn said.
+LARGO, MARYLAND - "That was my soul mate, my life partner, my best friend, my lover," Craig Winn said.

 Winn was talking about his wife, Verna, who passed away inside of Jasper's earlier this week.